I don't know about you but come summer I can only take so much history and museums before I need a beach.

 So after years of exploring and snoozing away in the sun we have the answers.
 If you love beaches read on...

-If you aren't sure where they are visit our Best Beach Map .
+All the beaches are near Venice but if you aren't sure where they are visit our Best Beach Map.

 Alberoni is the last Lido beach.
-Venice Lido has quite a few beaches but this is my top choice.
+Venice Lido has quite a few beaches but this is a great choice.
 Not anything spectacular but definitely a pleasant enough beach and free as well.

 Surprisingly it does not look quite as much like an umbrella landing zone as so many of the beaches around the north of Italy and frankly I am not much into regimented rows of deck chairs and umbrellas.